GenevaJUG/genevajug.github.com/jug/speakers/_posts/2014-11-29-stephane_nicoll.md

 title: Stéphane Nicoll
 photo: stephane_nicoll.jpg
 key: stephane_nicoll
+event: From Zero To Hero with Spring Boot
+eventKey: springboot
 ---

 Stéphane has a thing for code quality and robustness.
 He's been spreading the word for more than ten years while developing large scale Java enterprise applications in the geospatial, financial, or logistics sectors.